CLooG: CLooG

 T_S2(i,j,k)^T = (k)

-To ensure that on each processor, the set of statement instances is executed according to the original ordering, we add as minor scattering dimensions the original scheduling (see section Defining a Scanning Order: Scattering Functions):
+To ensure that on each processor, the set of statement instances is executed according to the original ordering, we add as minor scattering dimensions the original scheduling (see Scattering):

 T_S1(i,j)^T = (i,0,i,0,j,0)^T